 10.9.2.2 Time to Hold Hearing for Contested Case.
 Article 10 does not directly address the time in which an agency must hold a hearing on a contested case when it determines that a hearing is necessary and that it will conduct the hearing itself.
 The agency must provide thirty days notice of the hearing to all parties and provide the information required for a notice of hearing.
 A.R.S. § 41-1092.05(D).
+When an agency discovers information indicating that it must take action in the form of a contested case (such as an action to discipline a license or revoke a permit), it should act promptly to conduct the hearing to ensure the safety of the public.
 The organic statutes of some agencies may impose separate requirements to commence an administrative hearing.
 See A.R.S. § 32-1451(R) (requiring the Medical Board to commence a formal hearing within 120 days after completing notice of complaint and hearing).